 Before you can install or set up a WordPress site or blog, you will need to register a domain name.

-Although WordPress provides users with a “hosted” and a “self-hosted” option, we recommend choosing the self-hosted option when setting up your WordPress site or blog.
+Although WordPress provides users with a “hosted” and a “self-hosted” option, we recommend choosing the self-hosted option when setting up your new WordPress-powered site or blog.
 This gives you complete control of your own presence and requires having your own domain name.

 We explain the main differences between the “hosted” vs the “self-hosted” WordPress options in more detail in this tutorial:

-If you’re not building a web presence on your own domain name, then you are growing someone else’s asset!
+If you’re not building a digital presence on your own domain name, then you are growing someone else’s asset!

-For this reason, if you’re planning to build your own business online, we recommend installing your websites or blogs on domains that you own or control.
+For this reason, if you’re building your own business online, we recommend installing your websites and blogs on domains that you own or control.